Sumyak-Jain/Apache-Maven/cmd/readme.md

  ```
  ![alt text](https://github.com/sumyak/Apache-Maven/blob/master/cmd/target/site/images/logos/2%20(2).png?raw=true)

- **STEP 5**.
  After this check the directory on your system which you provided before to reside this project a folder named my_app
  will be made with the following inside it:
  * src
  * pom